 - Describe and evaluate classic and modern theories of human development across the lifespan.
 (Capability 1 and 2)

-- Synthesise key theories and research findings from the topics covered throughout the course into an understanding of the stability and change experienced by humans across their lifespan.
+- Systhesize key theories and research findings from the topics covered throughout the course into a complete understanding of the stability and change experienced by humans across their lifespan.
 (Capability 1, 2, 3 and 4)

 - Apply theory and current research findings to explain everyday human behaviour (within New Zealand and across the globe).
 (Capability 1, 3, 4, 5 and 6)

 No special requirements except participation in labs.

 - There will be 4 tutorials throughout the semester roughly held every other week (beginning Week 4).
 Please check SSO to confirm your lab time and location.

 - Tutorials provide an opportunity to discuss the main themes of the course, critically examine relevant issues, and prepare for class assessments.

 - Tutorials will cover material that is directly related to coursework.